 Flavored mead is made with additional ingredients, and each type of ingredient added comes with a unique name.
 Melomel is made with fruits.
-Metheglin is made with herbs and spice.
+Metheglin is made with herbs and spices.
 And braggot is mead mixed with beer.
-Just was with craft beers, one can get very creative when it comes to brewing mead.
+Just as with craft beers, one can get very creative when it comes to brewing mead.

 What Does Mead Taste Like?

 The most basic answer is that mead tastes somewhat like sherry, with a noticeable honey taste.
 But the truth is that all mead does not taste the same.
 In fact, there are many varied tastes of even unflavored mead.
 This stems from the fact that the type of honey used can greatly affect how mead will taste.
 This in turn is rooted in the environment, and diet of the honeybees being used to produce the honey.
 Traditionally, clover, acacia, and orange blossom honey types are used to make mead.
 But one can also use wildflower, buckberry and blackberry honeys to produce distinct tasting meads.
 And of course, additional ingredients such as spices, fruits, and hops can alter the mead to range from sweet, to sparkling, to dry.

 How To Brew Mead